martin-martin/sealed_cities/README.md

 ### 1. Choice of Dataset

-I sometimes find graphs and charts not completely straightforward to understand, yet I am a all drawn-in by good data visualizations.
-Inspired also by [this](http://ripetungi.com/wp-content/uploads/Shark-Attack-Stop-Finning-Infographic.png), I wanted to use images to display the ratios of soil sealing.

 After searching the site of the [**European Environment Agency**](http://www.eea.europa.eu/data-and-maps/) for a fitting dataset, I found a set dedicated on **soil sealing** in European cities that had pre-processed data from the [CORINE land survey](http://www.eea.europa.eu/data-and-maps/data/corine-land-cover-3#tab-gis-data) easily accessible.

 Searching those sites I had also discovered that the soil sealing relative to the countries' surface would be a number of usually below 4%, which would not have been interesting to visualize in the ways that I wanted to explore.

 So I chose to use the data that went into generating [this graph](http://www.eea.europa.eu/data-and-maps/figures/degree-of-mean-soil-sealing), but give it a different workover.

 ---

+### 2. Choice of Visualization

+#### chloropleth

+Datasets that compare a certain data value across different countries are often most intuitively displayed on a **map**.
+Being able to locate the different values geo-spatially allows us to anchor the information to reference points in the real world.

+I chose to use a **chloropleth** with a traffic-light scheme to allow a fast overview of the overall structure of cities in the given country.
+The colors code for the ordinal categories present in the original dataset - that is how many cities have at least 50% of their grounds sealed.

+I chose to use two types of red for those countries above 50%, instead of different colors.
+This is because the dataset and my visualization is laid out to draw the decisive difference between above and below 50%.
+However, it is still interesting to get an understanding of which countries do have especially high rates of soil sealing in their cities, therefore I included also the darker shade of red for those with very high percentage values.

+#### modal mosaic

+I sometimes find graphs and charts not completely straightforward to understand, yet I am all drawn-in by good data visualizations.
+Inspired also by [this](http://ripetungi.com/wp-content/uploads/Shark-Attack-Stop-Finning-Infographic.png), I wanted to use images to display the ratios of soil sealing.

+**Icons** carry a condensed meaning of what they represent and are easy for humans to process fast.
+By stacking the two different kinds of icons (*house* for *sealed soil*, and *tree* for *un-sealed soil*) to visualize the relationship between sealed and non-sealed grounds within a country's cities, I am hoping to give the user a more intuitive understanding of the situation and the possibility to compare between different countries.

-### 2. Data Cleaning and Wrangling
+### 3. Data Cleaning and Wrangling

 I extracted the data from the `.xlsx` file provided on the website and exported it into `.csv`.
 After working with the data for a while, I realized that I didn't want to use the `percentage of cities >= 50%`.
 Some countries had many cities, others very few.
 It ranged from 1 to 106, so I decided to calculate the **arithmetic mean** (average) across all cities of each country instead.
 Since the cities were not associated with distinct percentage values, but rather fell within one of four ordinal categories, I chose to assign the _average percentage value_ of the range of a category to each city within.